algosup/2022-2023-project-4-game-design-Team-6/TestCases.md

 |9|**Double left** click on a tower|Nothing should happen|To do|
 |10|**Right** click on a tower|Nothing should happen|To do|

-**Expected Results**: All actions should result in the expected movements without any unwanted behaviour.
+**Expected Results**: All actions should result in the expected movements without unwanted behaviour.

 ## Enemies Coming 003